sarweshwargoud/task6-web-dev/README.md

-# Task 7 – Fetch Users with Fetch API
+#  Fetch Users with Fetch API

 ## Objective
 Use JavaScript **Fetch API** to get user data from a public API and display it on a webpage.